giftpasay/giftpasay.github.io/_posts/2025-06-02-gods-glorious-design-for-you.md

 ## The Importance of Follow-up and Consolidation

-Pastor Sael emphasized that winning souls is just the beginning.
+Winning souls is just the beginning.
 New believers need:

 - **Follow-up visits** to check on their spiritual progress
 - **Relationship building** so they feel like family